ing-bank/baker/docs/documentation/concepts.md

 1. Retry with incremental backoff

-    This retries the interaction after some time.
-Configurable options:
+    This retries the interaction with some configurable parameters:

-    `initialTimeout=100 milliseconds`, `backoffFactor=2`, `maximumInterval=10 minutes`, `period=24 hours`
+    - `initialTimeout`: The initial delay for the first retry.
+    - `backoffFactor`: The backoff factor.
+    - `maximumInterval`: The maximum interval between retries.

 2. Continue with an event.

     This is analagous to a try/catch in java code.
 The exception is logged but the process continues with a specified event.

-When no failure strategy is defined for an interaction by default
+When no failure strategy is defined for an interaction by default the interaction is *blocked*.

 ## Event